sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

 **After having completed this chapter you will be able to:**

-* Create and use an input function
+* Use an input function to work with an unknown number of files
+* Run scripts from other languages
-* Deploy a conda environment and run scripts within it
+* Deploy a rule-specific conda environment
-* Deploy a Docker/Singularity container and run scripts within it
+* Deploy a rule-specific Docker/Singularity container

 ## Material